5 Valentine Activities For Toddlers

 Little ones LOVE to create art for their parents, grandparents, and other special people in their lives.
-In this unit, we made two different art projects that can be turned into cards for Valentine’s Day!
+For Valentine’s Day, you can make these two different art projects with your little ones that can be turned into cards for Valentine’s Day:

 Valentine Toddler Curriculum